Wet Weather Driving Tips – Staying Safe in the Rain

 Be sure to turn on your dipped headlights – even in the daytime – as visibility is reduced in the rain.
 That said, don’t be tempted to switch on your rear fog lights as this can dazzle drivers behind you and make it more difficult for them to drive safely.

-Also look out for spray created by large or fast vehicles: the spray kicked up by a lorry, coupled with the rain already falling, can quickly cover your windshield.
+Also look out for spray created by large or fast vehicles - the spray kicked up by a lorry, coupled with the rain already falling, can quickly cover your windshield.

 Look out for puddles

-Look out for large puddles of water as driving through these too quickly can not only cause damage to your vehicle but also splash pedestrians or other vehicles.
+Keep an eye out for large puddles of water as driving through these too quickly can not only cause damage to your vehicle but also splash pedestrians or other vehicles.
 Driving too fast through water can also lead to your tyres losing grip and your vehicle aquaplaning.
 If you feel yourself going into a skid, ease off the accelerator until you regain control.

 After you’ve driven through standing water, you should test your brakes to make sure that they are still functioning as they should.
-You can do this by driving slowly and lightly pressing your brakes taking care to check that there are no other vehicles in close proximity.
+You can do this by driving slowly and lightly pressing your brakes, taking care to check that there are no other vehicles in close proximity.

 Keep your distance

 Maintain a safe distance between your vehicle and the vehicle in front.
 Increased stopping distances mean that a greater distance is required to give you time to react.
-You should also avoid braking harshly as this can be unsafe on wet roads.

 Be careful at junctions

-You should also take extra care at junctions as water can build up here as well as vehicle fluids which can cause a major skid risk.
+You should also take extra care at junctions as water can build up here, as well as vehicle fluids which can cause a major skid risk.
 Therefore, you should approach junctions at a low speed, remaining aware of everything going on around you – you may be driving safely but you need to be aware of others who may not be.

 Maintain a good grip on the steering wheel